 Here’s the terrifying part: the fossil fuel industry has 2795 gigatons of CO2 in their coal, oil and gas reserves, five times more than we can safely release.
 If we are going to see serious progress on slowing climate change, we have to address the fossil fuel industry head-on.

 Divestment, a strategy pioneered in this country during the antiapartheid movement, is a powerful tool that we can use in this fight.
 The logic of divestment is simple: We should not fund our retirement by investing in companies whose operations ensure we won’t have a safe planet to retire on.
 It’s not worth greening your city for the next generation, if you are also investing millions in companies that are threatening that generation’s future.
 Local governments have the opportunity to be leaders in combatting this contradiction by divesting their funds – general, retirement, utility, pension, etc. – from fossil fuel companies.

-Seattle, under the leadership of former Mayor Mike McGinn, has already taken this bold step, working to pull over $17.6 million out of fossil fuel stocks.
-To date, twenty-five local governments have pledged to divest from fossil fuels, and not invest in them in the future.
-By joining the momentum generated by the fossil fuel divestment movement on college campuses worldwide, local governments can make a strong and profound statement – that profiting from climate disruption and its ever increasing human toll is morally bankrupt and fiscally imprudent.
+By joining the momentum generated by fossil fuel divestment movement on college campuses and a growing number of municipalities like Somerville NJ, Cooperstown OH, Berlin, Paris and more, local governments can make a strong and profound statement-that profiting from climate disruption and its ever increasing human toll is morally bankrupt and fiscally imprudent.